JHU-PL-Lab/www-fpse/lecture/lists.md

 type nonrec 'a t = 'a List.Or_unequal_lengths.t = Ok of 'a | Unequal_lengths
 ```
 * This means the value is either `Ok(..)` or `Unequal_lenghts`, very similar to `result`
+* The `'a` here is the type parameter, more on those later so don't sweat it now
 * The latter case is for zipping lists of different lengths:

 ```ocaml